mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - Return 0 if needed to terminate, but didn't find a good answer.

 As the coder you have to identify when you should stop traversing / recursing because either you:
-- You reach the _desired_ target.
+- You reach the _desired_ target/state.
-- You reached an _undesired_ target.
+- You reached an _undesired_ target/state.

 If you haven't reached a desired or undesired target, then you should just traverse further down the tree.

-Or in a 2D Grid, going out of bounds would be a reason to stop.
+Examples: in a 2D Grid, going out of bounds would be an undesired state.

+Or if you ever have a range, window or 2 pointers then your right index should be greater than or equal to your left index/

 ## So I didn't hit a base case.
 What then?